ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 ```

 Simply copy/paste the commands a line at a time.
 Here is what is happening:
 - The ssh command will log in to the virtual server instance using the private ssh key created earlier.
+It is required to **jump** through an intermediate transit VPC virtual server.
+The -oProxyCommand configures the jump server.
 - The **ip route** commands executed on the Power Linux server will route all [Private network](https://en.wikipedia.org/wiki/Private_network) CIDR blocks through the private subnet (eth0).
-Notice these include both the 10.0.0.0/16 cloud CIDR block and the 192.168.0.0/16 enterprise CIDR block.
+Notice these include both the 10.0.0.0 cloud CIDR block and the 192.168.0.0 enterprise CIDR block.
-- The default route captures all other addresses will route the rest of the addresses including the IP address of your workstation through the public subnet (eth1).
+- The default route captures will route the rest of the addresses including the IP address of your workstation through the public subnet (eth1).
 This will allow the test automation to ssh directly to the public IP address of the virtual server instance in the future and avoid the jump server
-- To verify the public route is working exit ssh
+- Quit the ssh session.
 - Use ssh to directly login to the instance using the public IP address.
+This verifies that the iptable configuration is correct.
 - The final step is to install nginx and postgresql.
-Nginx is used to host a web page that is verified using a curl command.
+Nginx is a http server that will host a web page that is verified using a curl command.
 The test suite will access the web page to verify connectivity.
+The postgreql command line tool is used by the test suite to test connectivity to the {{site.data.keyword.postgresql}} instances.

 ## Test network connectivity
 {: #vpc-transit-power-test-network-connectivity}